No FEAR Act Notice

 Under the existing laws, each agency retains the right, where appropriate, to discipline a Federal employee for conduct that is inconsistent with Federal Antidiscrimination and Whistleblower Protection Laws up to and including removal.
 If OSC has initiated an investigation under 5 U.S.C. § 1214, however, according to 5 U.S.C. § 1214(f), agencies must seek approval from the Special Counsel to discipline employees for, among other activities, engaging in prohibited retaliation.
 Nothing in the No FEAR Act alters existing laws or permits an agency to take unfounded disciplinary action against a Federal employee or to violate the procedural rights of a Federal employee who has been accused of discrimination.

 For further information regarding the No FEAR Act regulations, refer to 5 C.F.R.
 Part 724, as well as the appropriate offices within your agency (e.g., EEO, Office of Human Resources, Office of the General Counsel).
-Additional information regarding Federal antidiscrimination, whistleblower protection and retaliation laws can be found at the EEOC Web site - www.eeoc.gov and the OSC Web site - www.osc.gov.
+Additional information regarding Federal antidiscrimination, whistleblower protection and retaliation laws can be found on the EEOC website at www.eeoc.gov and the OSC Web site at www.osc.gov.

 Existing Rights Unchanged